StylishThemes/GitHub-FixedHeader/README.md

 # Github Fixed Header

-A simple Stylish theme to make the main header (or menu) of Github remain fixated at the top of the screen.
+A simple Stylish theme to make the main header (or menu) of Github remain fixed at the top of the screen.